San Antonio Area Foundation

 The San Antonio Area Foundation is a 501(c)(3) nonprofit organization established in 1964 as a community foundation.
 The San Antonio Area Foundation manages and administers charitable funds for individuals and organizations in San Antonio and South Central Texas.
 The Area Foundation Board of Directors are community volunteers who give guidance and oversight.
-The Area Foundation has an grants program and is a partner with San Antonio city government and other nonprofit entities in community initiatives.
+The Area Foundation has a grants program and is in partnership with San Antonio city government and other nonprofit entities for the community initiatives.

 Mission

 The San Antonio Area Foundation's mission is to help donors achieve their charitable goals for the greater benefit of the community long-term, to help the city of San Antonio give back into its own community.

 Grants philosophy

 Honoring donors' wishes for the betterment of the community is the fundamental principle behind the San Antonio Area Foundation’s grant distribution process.
 Grants from Donor Advised Trusts and Funds are made throughout the year based upon receipt of donor recommendations.
 The Area Foundation also awards annual Community and Research Grants from permanent trusts and funds through a competitive proposal process.

-In the year 2015 the Foundation granted $1 million or more to the following organizations: San Antonio Botanical Garden, YMCA of Greater San Antonio, Southwest School of Art, Any Baby Can, Morgan's Wonderland, Witte Museum, UTSA College of Sciences, and San Antonio Museum of Art.
+In the year 2015, the Foundation granted $1 million or more to the following organizations: San Antonio Botanical Garden, YMCA of Greater San Antonio, Southwest School of Art, Any Baby Can, Morgan's Wonderland, Witte Museum, UTSA College of Sciences, and San Antonio Museum of Art.